garygriswold/Bible.js/YourBible/plugins/cordova-sqlite-ext/README.md

 - ~~The db version, display name, and size parameter values are not supported and will be ignored.~~ (No longer supported by the API)
 - Absolute and relative subdirectory path(s) are not tested or supported.
 - This plugin will not work before the callback for the 'deviceready' event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
-- This plugin cannot support large records.
-TBD: specify maximum record; FUTURE TBD: to be fixed in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options)
+- Extremely large records are not supported by this plugin.
+It is recommended to store images and similar binary data in separate files.
+TBD: specify maximum record.
+For future consideration: support in a plugin version such as [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
-- This version will not work within a web worker (not properly supported by the Cordova framework).
-Use within a web worker is supported for Android and iOS in: [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) (available with GPL or premium commercial license options)
+- This plugin version will not work within a web worker (not properly supported by the Cordova framework).
+Use within a web worker is supported for Android/iOS in [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or premium commercial license terms).
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
-- The Android version cannot work with more than 100 open db files (due to the threading model used).
+- The Android platform version cannot properly support more than 100 open database files due to the threading model used.
-- REGEXP is currently not supported for Windows.
+- REGEXP is currently not supported _on Windows_.
-- SQL error messages on Windows version are not consistent with Android/iOS/macOS versions.
+- SQL error messages reported by Windows platform version are not consistent with Android/iOS/macOS platform versions.
-- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS/macOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
-There *may* be a similar issue with certain other UNICODE characters in the iOS/macOS version (needs further investigation).
-This is fixed in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) (available with GPL or special commercial license options)
+- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
+This is fixed with a workaround for iOS/macOS in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms) as well as [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) (GPL or premium commercial license terms).
-- BLOB type is not supported in this version branch (*reading* of BLOBs is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) for Android/iOS)
-- UNICODE `\u0000` (same as `\0`) character not working in Android (default Android-sqlite-connector database implentation) or Windows
+- Truncation in case of UNICODE `\u0000` (same as `\0`) character on Android (default Android-sqlite-connector database implementation) and Windows.
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
-- iOS/macOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
+- The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access.
-- Large query result can be slow, also due to JSON implementation
+- Some large query results may be slow, also due to the JSON implementation.
-- ATTACH to another database file is not supported by this version.
-Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in: [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (available with GPL or special commercial license options)
+- ATTACH to another database file is not supported by this version branch.
+Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms).
 - UPDATE/DELETE with LIMIT or ORDER BY is not supported.
-- WITH clause is not supported by older Android versions in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.
+- WITH clause is not supported on some older Android platform versions in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
 - Problems have been reported when using this plugin with Crosswalk (for Android).
 It may help to install Crosswalk as a plugin instead of using Crosswalk to create the project.
 - Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object is *not* properly exported (ES5 feature).
 It is recommended to use [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.

-Some more limitations are tracked in the [open Cordova-sqlite-storage documentation issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation).
+Additional limitations are tracked in [marked Cordova-sqlite-storage doc-todo issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+label%3Adoc-todo) and [marked cordova-sqlite-ext doc-todo issues](https://github.com/litehelpers/cordova-sqlite-ext/issues?q=is%3Aissue+label%3Adoc-todo).

 <!-- END Other limitations -->